 You can either invest directly by choosing a sector, studying the company, performing your analysis, and adding your stock to your beloved portfolio or you can pay someone to do the above for you as you sit back and relax and see your money grow into a large corpus this is the idea of a Mutual Fund.

-Most of the mutual fund advisors/companies use Blue Chip funds synonymously to large-cap funds.
+Most mutual fund advisors/companies use Blue Chip funds synonymously with large-cap funds.

-These funds also have the minimum SIP requirement of Rs 500, (or lesser) which makes it affordable to start building your retirement pot or the corpus for your future generation.
+These funds also have the minimum SIP requirement of Rs 500, (or less) which makes it affordable to start building your retirement pot or the corpus for your future generation.

 What are blue-chip companies?

 The companies with a large market capitalization (i.e., how much a company is worth.
 For example, ABC Corporation has 10 lakhs of outstanding shares the shares held by the shareholders which include retail investors like you and me, institutional investors like large companies, and owners of the companies themselves.

 Companies that have a large market capitalisation are called blue chip companies.
 These companies are very large and well-recognised companies with a long history of sound financial performance.
 For example, Unilever, P&G, ITC, TCS, etc.